How to Draw a Nose

 Try to imagine the different basic shapes that make up a nose and break it down.
 Using flat and rectangular shapes will help you understand it’s volume.
 Below, we have various simplifications of the nose, separated by color.
 For the main structure of the nose, imagine a rectangle that can be narrowed at will as it gets closer to the tip of the nose.
 Or try to enlarge it a bit more when you are looking for a nose with wider nostrils.

 Once you understand the basic

 structure of the nose, translate those rectangular and flattened elements into curved and spherical shapes.
-This will gradually begin to resemble the structure of a real nose.
+This will gradually begin to resemble a realistic nose, your first steps to making an easy drawing of a nose.